 This is all very exciting to me, as well as somewhat anxiety-provoking.
 There are many challenges on the horizon for academic libraries, but many opportunities as well.
 We in the university community can rise to the occasion or we can be paralyzed by fear and misplaced caution.
 I hope that we will all choose to move forward.

 The Oviatt Library is most certainly moving forward.
 We are embarking on a number of initiatives that will change the face of our facility and our services.
 In 2013 we built a new Learning Commons which extends throughout the 1st floor of the Oviatt (including the Core and both Wings).
 The Learning Commons integrates the new skillsets of librarians with 21st century technologies; provides students with ergonomic, portable, and flexible furniture; creates a light and open space; is food friendly; and facilitates a teaching and learning dynamic.
-An extension of the Learning Commons is the Creative Media Studio, which will open in the Fall of 2014 and will allow students to edit digital images and utilize a sound- proof recording work area to create videos, podcasts, digitally recorded interviews, and other types of presentations for their course work.
+An extension of the Learning Commons is the Creative Media Studio, which opened in the Fall of 2014 and allows students to edit digital images and utilize a sound- proof recording work area to create videos, podcasts, digitally recorded interviews, and other types of presentations for their course work.
 I have high hopes for both the Learning Commons and the Creative Media Studio as new pedagogical and technological models for the 21st century academic library.

 I welcome you to the Oviatt Library.
 While many changes are afoot, there are also many facets of the Library that adhere to traditional best practices and the symbolic Library of the past.
-One good example of this is the Robert Gohstand and Maureen Kelly Reading Room, which encourages a love for reading in a quiet, comfortable environment.
+One good example of this is the Robert and Maureen Gohstand Leisure Reading Room, which encourages a love for reading in a quiet, comfortable environment.
 Other quiet areas are also available throughout the Library, along with group study rooms and a variety of computer workstations.
 Whether you need to perform research in one of our many databases, watch a video, work with primary source materials, or simply need a quiet place to study, I hope you will find what you need in the Oviatt Library.

 Mark Stover, Ph.D.